CDCgov/tostadas/README.md

    :link: VADR Documentation:  https://github.com/ncbi/vadr.git

    :link: table2asn Documentation: https://github.com/svn2github/NCBI_toolkit/blob/master/src/app/table2asn/table2asn.cpp

+  ## Want to Help

+  If you have any ideas for ways to improve our existing codebase, feel free to open an Issue Request (found here: [Open New Issue](https://github.com/CDCgov/tostadas/issues/new/choose))

+  ### Steps to Open Issue Request:

+  #### **(1) Select Appropriate Template**
+  Following the link above, there are four options for issue templates and your selection will depend on (1) if you are a user vs maintainer/collaborator and (2) if the request pertains to a bug vs feature enhancement.
+Please select the template that accurately reflects your situation.

+  #### **(2) Fill Out Necessary Information**
+  Once the appropriate template has been selected, you must fill/answer all fields/questions specified.
+The information provided will be valuable in getting more information about the issue and any necessary context surrounding it.

+  ### **(3) Submit the Issue**

+  Once all information has been provided, you may now submit it!

+  Please allow for at least 2-3 business days for us to start addressing the issue.
+If this is an urgent request and have not heard from us nor see any progress being made after 2-3 days, feel free to contact Ankush K. Gupta (email listed below) mentioning the following:
+  * Issue Number
+  * Data Submitted
+  * Reason for Urgency

+  And we will get back to you as soon as possible.

+  ## Get in Touch

+  If you have any questions not covered in this overview, please contact either one of the following maintainers:

+  Ankush K. Gupta: ankushkgupta@deloitte.com (Main Contact) Kyle O'Connell: kyoconnell@deloitte.com
+  Cole Tindall: ctindall@deloitte.com
+  Dhwani Batra: bun3@cdc.gov
+  Michael Weigand: yrh8@cdc.gov

   ## Acknowledgements
   Michael Desch | Ethan Hetrick | Nick Johnson | Kristen Knipe | Shatavia Morrison\